Boundary Waters, Voyageurs to open for overnight campers; state park campgrounds remain closed

 Those with overnight camping reservations ahead of Monday at either park will receive full refunds.

-Though it's still early in the camping season, the COVID-19 pandemic has already taken a toll on businesses who rely on tourism in Minnesota's northern wilderness.
-John O'Kane, who's owned Voyageur North Outfitters in Ely for 39 years, said already about 70 of his 500 summer reservations have been canceled.
+Though it’s still early in the camping season, the pandemic has already taken a toll on businesses that rely on tourism in Minnesota’s northern wilderness.
+John O’Kane, owner of Voyageur North Outfitters in Ely for 39 years, said about 70 of his 500 summer reservations have been canceled.

 “And we only have about four months to make money,” he said.

-Walz's new order has given O'Kane some relief — he's been able to shift some reservations from early May to Memorial Day weekend.
-He's sanitizing even more than usual and installed plexiglass around the cash register.
+Walz’s new order has given O’Kane some relief — he has been able to shift some reservations from early May to Memorial Day weekend.
+He’s sanitizing even more than usual and installed plexiglass around the cash register.